-In addition to activating transcription by binding to palindromic GREs, GR is well known to ‘tether’ to other DNA-bound transcription factors, notably AP1 and NFkB, and repress their activity - a key component of the anti-inflammatory and immunosuppressive actions of GCs, however the underlying mechanisms remain obscure.
-Our studies revealed that GRIP1 (TIF2/NCoA2), an established transcriptional coactivator for GR at palindromic GREs, is also recruited to GR ‘tethering’ sites as a ‘non-traditional’ co-repressor.
-We generated a mouse strain enabling GRIP1 deletion in macrophages in adult animals.
-Using this genetic system, our genome-wide transcriptome analyses in WT vs GRIP1 KO macrophages revealed global desensitization of pro-inflammatory genes to GC repression which in vivo correlated with an exaggerated systemic response of the GRIP1 KO mice to inflammatory triggers such as LPS (Chinenov, Gupte et al, Proc Natl Acad Sci USA 2012; Rollins et al, Nature Communications 2017).
-The specific molecular mechanism underlying GRIP1 corepressor function is under investigation, however both paused ‘elongation-controlled’ and non-paused ‘initiation-controlled’ genes were susceptible to repression and distinct components of chromatin and transcriptional machinery were targeted by GR in each instance (Gupte et al, Proc Natl Acad Sci USA 2013; Sacta et al, eLife 2018).
+In addition to activating transcription by binding directly to DNA palindromic GC response elements (GREs), GR can ‘tether’ to other DNA-bound transcription factors, notably AP1 and NFkB, and repress their activity - a key component of the anti-inflammatory and immunosuppressive actions of GCs, however the underlying mechanisms remain obscure.
+Unexpectedly, GRIP1 (NCoA2), an established coactivator for GR at palindromic GREs, is also recruited to GR ‘tethering’ sites as an atypical corepressor.
+We generated mouse strains lacking GRIP1 in myeloid cells including macrophages.
+Genome-wide transcriptome analysis revealed broad attenuation of GC repression of pro-inflammatory genes in GRIP1-deficient macrophages which in vivo led to an exaggerated systemic response of the GRIP1 KO mice to inflammatory triggers (Chinenov, Gupte et al, Proc Natl Acad Sci USA 2012; Rollins et al, Nature Communications 2017).
+The specific molecular mechanism underlying GR:GRIP1 mediated repression is under investigation, however both paused ‘elongation-controlled’ and non-paused ‘initiation-controlled’ genes were susceptible to repression and distinct components of chromatin and transcriptional machinery were targeted by GR in each instance (Gupte et al, Proc Natl Acad Sci USA 2013; Sacta et al, eLife 2018).

-3. Regulation of GRIP1 by phosphorylation.
+4. Regulation of GRIP1 by phosphorylation